 At this point if you want sparkles … add sparkles.

-I roll over it once with the rolling pin to make sure the sparkles are in there good.
+I roll over them once with the rolling pin to make sure the sparkles are smashed in there good so they stick.

 Now cut out your shapes with whatever cookie cutter you’re using.